John Henderson Hunt, Baron Hunt of Fawley1

 John Joseph Benedict Hunt, Baron Hunt of Tanworth1

-John Joseph Benedict Hunt, Baron Hunt of Tanworth was born on 23 October 1919.2 He is the son of Major Arthur L. Hunt and Daphne Ashton Case.2 He married, firstly, Hon.
-Magdalen Mary Robinson, daughter of Roy Lister Robinson, 1st and last Baron Robinson and Charlotte Marion Cust Bradshaw, on 16 August 1941.3 He married, secondly, Madeleine Frances Hume, daughter of Sir William Hume, in 1973.2
+John Joseph Benedict Hunt, Baron Hunt of Tanworth was born on 23 October 1919.2 He was the son of Major Arthur L. Hunt and Daphne Ashton Case.2 He married, firstly, Hon.
+Magdalen Mary Robinson, daughter of Roy Lister Robinson, 1st and last Baron Robinson and Charlotte Marion Cust Bradshaw, on 16 August 1941.3 He married, secondly, Madeleine Frances Hume, daughter of Sir William Hume, in 1973.2 He died on 17 July 2008 at age 88.4

-He was decorated with the award of the Military Cross (M.C.).3 He was educated at Downside School, Bath, Somerset, England.2 He graduated from Magdalene College, Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.).2 He gained the rank of Lieutenant between 1940 and 1946 in the service of the Royal Naval Volunteer Reserve.2 He was with Dominions Office between 1946 and 1979.2 He was invested as a Companion, Order of the Bath (C.B.) in 1968.2 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1973.2 He was invested as a Knight Grand Cross, Order of the Bath (G.C.B.) in 1977.2 He was created Baron Hunt of Tanworth, of Stratford-on-Avon in the County of Warwickshire [U.K. Life Peer] in 1980.1
+He was awarded the Military Cross (M.C.)3 He was educated at Downside School, Bath, Somerset, EnglandG.2 He graduated from Magdalene College, Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.)2 He gained the rank of Lieutenant between 1940 and 1946 in the Royal Naval Volunteer Reserve.2 He was with Dominions Office between 1946 and 1979.2 He was appointed Companion, Order of the Bath (C.B.) in 1968.2 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1973.2 He was appointed Knight Grand Cross, Order of the Bath (G.C.B.) in 1977.2 He was created Baron Hunt of Tanworth, of Stratford-on-Avon in the County of Warwickshire [U.K. Life Peer] in 1980.1

 Children of John Joseph Benedict Hunt, Baron Hunt of Tanworth and Hon.
 Magdalen Mary Robinson